openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

 needs to translate them to their corresponding IP addresses, and then configure them in the service.

-Since the NIC names are present in the host, MicroShift will need to list he IP addresses from them and include them in the service `status` field.
-Due to the changing nature of IP addresses, MicroShift will periodically check the listed NICs to update the service `status` as needed to minimize configuration drift.
+Since the NIC names are present in the host, MicroShift will need to list the NIC's IP addresses and include them in the service `status` field.
+Due to the changing nature of IP addresses, MicroShift will start a watcher for the listed NICs to update the service `status` as needed to minimize configuration drift.

 #### Allowing specific IP addresses